Introduction to

 State of the art technology

-Install state-of-the-art incorporation monitoring technology
+Install state-of-the-art incorporation monitoring technologies

-to measure γ-rays with high resolution HPGe detectors in fully or shaddow shielded lead chambers for all measuring geometries
+to measure γ-rays with high resolution HPGe and/or NaI detectors in labyrinth, fully or shaddow shielded lead spaces/chambers for all measuring geometries (whole & partly body as well organs) on the human body.

 Below are some examples for in-vivo monitors: